Who are eligible dependents?

 To be enrolled in a health plan, a dependent must be eligible under this section and the subscriber must comply with enrollment procedures outlined in WAC 182-12-262

-The public employees benefits board (PEBB) program verifies the eligibility of all dependents and reserves the right to request documents from subscribers that provide evidence of a dependent's eligibility.
+The public employees benefits board (PEBB) program verifies the eligibility of all dependents and will request documents from subscribers that provide evidence of a dependent's eligibility.
 The PEBB program will remove a subscriber's enrolled dependents from health plan enrollment if the PEBB program is unable to verify a dependent's eligibility.
 The PEBB program will not enroll or reenroll dependents into a health plan if the PEBB program is unable to verify a dependent's eligibility.

 The subscriber must notify the PEBB program, in writing, when his or her dependent is not eligible under this section.
 The notification must be received by the PEBB program no later than sixty days after the date his or her dependent is no longer eligible under this section.
 See WAC 182-12-262

-(2)(a) for the consequences of not removing an ineligible dependent from coverage.
+(2)(a) for the consequences of not removing an ineligible dependent from insurance coverage.

 The following are eligible as dependents: